robksawyer/brenda-web/README.md

 # Brenda Web Interface
-> The goal of this project is to create a web interface for the Blender render farm software for [Amazon Web Services](http://aws.amazon.com/) known as [Brenda](https://github.com/jamesyonan/brenda).
+> The goal of this project is to create a web interface that allows users to easily submit and manage Blender render jobs submitted via [Amazon Web Services](http://aws.amazon.com/).
+Right now the backend heavily relies on the work done by James Yonan.
+See the github project, titled Brenda at [jamesyonan/brenda](https://github.com/jamesyonan/brenda).

 # Milestones